 Morning relax at Ponta Anchaca wild beaches and swimming pool, or walking excursion in the island.

 Afternoon navigation to Bissau.

 On request (not included) Early morning departure for an excursion to Orango Island in search of a residual fauna of Hippos that has acclimatised with the life on islands.
-Mainly living is fresh-water swamps, some time they could swim in the ocean.
+Mainly living is fresh-water swamps, sometime’s they swim in the ocean.
 Local guide will lead the visitors, the encounter with the hippos is not always granted.
-Arrived in Bissau a vehicle will be waiting for us for a brief city tour.
-Bissau is a tiny but intriguing capital, interesting the old Portuguese architecture and a huge fort, a reminder of the slave trade era.
-Overnight hotel Azalai, international standard ****
+Arrive in Bissau a vehicle will be waiting for us for a brief city tour.
+Bissau is a tiny but intriguing capital, interesting old Portuguese architecture and a huge fort, a reminder of the slave trade era.

 Day 32: GRIOT: THE AFRICAN TROBADORS Guinea Bissau

 Early morning departure.
 After lunch, we leave the main road for a small village in the Malinké region.